apreiml/prunef/README.md

 names need to contain the time and a date(1) like format specifier is required to parse those.

-The following example will make prunef to keep 7 daily, 4 weekly and 6 monthly backups.
+The following example will make prunef keep 7 daily, 4 weekly and 6 monthly backups.

 ```sh